Subscription Pricing Strategies for Recurring Commerce: Freemium, Tiered, Usage-Based, and Hybrid

 Wanna build a killer subscription commerce with a pricing model that elevates your growth?
 You'll need a slick frontend for users and some smart automation on the backend.
 This technical guide shows you how to set up a solid subscription eCommerce system using Crystallize, Next.js, and TypeScript.

-We cover the whole customer journey: magic link passwordless login, personalized subscription contracts, and a dedicated account area for managing orders.
-On the tech side, we dig into webhooks and automated pipelines to handle recurring billing, payment retries, and even how to jump in manually when a transaction fails.
+We cover the entire customer journey: magic-link passwordless login, personalized subscription contracts, and a dedicated account area for order management.
+On the tech side, we dig into webhooks and automated pipelines to handle recurring billing, payment retries, and even manual intervention when a transaction fails.

 Choosing the Optimal Pricing Model (and the Power of Recurring Revenue)